TheHarrisButler/my-resume/resume/resume.typ

   "Projects",
   {
     entry(
+      "2024",
+      "Fielding-AI",
+      [
+        #list([
+          An interactive, AI-powered dynamicly generated web app to demonstrate RESTful architecture principles.
+Inspired by Roy Fielding's original HATEOAS (Hypermedia as the Engine of Application State) disertation.
+        ])
+      ],
+    )
+    entry(
       "2023",
       "Shipmunk",
       [
         #list(
           [
             Developed a Google Chrome extension using React and TypeScript, enabling users to purchase shipping labels seamlessly from any website.
-          ],
-          [
 Won the 2023 Auctane Engineering Hackathon.
           ]
         )

-      ],
-    )
-    entry(
-      "2022",
-      "harrishbutler.com",
-      [
-        #list([
-          Built using React, Next.js, and TypeScript.
-Hosted on Fly.io with automated deployment via GitHub Actions.
-        ])

-      ],
-    )
-    entry(
-      "2021",
-      "The Map Game",
-      [
-        #list(
-          [
-            Developed a turn-based PvP guessing game using vanilla JavaScript, HTML, and CSS, inspired by the popular GeoGuessr game.
-          ],
-          [
-            Implemented real-time gameplay with web sockets, where players send each other Google Maps street views and compete to guess locations.
-The first to guess five correct locations wins.
-          ])
       ],
     )
   }